USV Local Schools

 - damage by their child to school buses, personal property, or

-appropriately and safely while riding on a school bus.
+students can behave appropriately and safely while riding on a school bus.
 Misbehavior will not be tolerated.
 At times during the year your child may be

 videotaped on the bus.